-Watch out for fraud!
 Be wary if you get a phone call from someone claiming to be an IT support person.
-Never install remote-access software, and when making payments be sure to check the payee’s bank details and the amount.
-Your log-in details are confidential – never share them with anyone!
+When making payments, be sure to check the payee's bank details and the amount.
+Your log-in details are confidential, never share them with anyone!

 ❮ Back